This article describes energy storage insurance for different types of energy storage chemistries and systems.

 3) Cyber Insurance

-Increasingly, cyber attacks are targeting energy, financial and transportation industries.
-These attacks are being conducted not by humans but by software searching 24/7/365 for network vulnerabilities.
-It is simply not possible for humans to remain vigilant at all times.
+Attacks are automated by software searching 24/7/365 for network vulnerabilities… As such, it is simply not possible for us to remain vigilant at all times.

 As such, the right smart building cyber insurance can provide an additional layer of protection in the event of a software flaw, a hack or an exposure to malware that could be used in reconnaissance by malicious software.

-Energy storage warranty and insurance costs are determined by factors that may include, but not be limited to:
+The cost of energy storage insurance is determined by many factors that may include, but are not limited to the following:

 - The historical performance of similar projects your company or team has worked on.

-Energy storage warranty premiums may be financed (paid over time), or structured as one time payments.
-Premium economics are comprised of minimum earned premiums, self-insured retentions and one time payments.
-Coverage limits may be up to $50,000,000.
+Energy storage insurance and warranty premiums may be financed (paid over time), or structured as one time payments.

 - The report cites $15/kW as a notable threshold for a positive return on investment (ROI) from either lithium-ion (such as Tesla's Powerwall) or lead acid battery technology driven energy storage.

-- I enrolled a client of mine in a commercial demand response program for his medical office park.
-He now receives checks for between $10,000-$20,000 for minor reductions in energy demand only once or twice a year.
+- As a property manager, I enrolled a client of mine in a commercial demand response program for his medical office park.
+He now receives checks for between $10,000-$20,000 for minor reductions in energy demand only once or twice a year...!

-- Risks associated with energy storage include technical, commercial and market related risks.
-Technical risks of energy storage include the types of battery technology, the use of hazardous materials and the associated safety issues that may arise from physical damage.
-A white paper evaluation of energy storage opportunities and challenges by Renewables Consulting Group and Axis Insurance provides a thorough overview and analysis of the various risks and opportunities of energy storage technologies.
+- A white paper evaluation of energy storage opportunities and challenges by Renewables Consulting Group and Axis Insurance provides a thorough overview and analysis of the various risks and opportunities of energy storage technologies.